higlass/higlass-manage/README.md

 higlass-manage start --site-url higlass.io
 ```

 These commands will start an instance running on the default port of 8989.
 An alternate port can be specified using the ``--port`` parameter.
+The number of worker processes for the uWSGI application server can be specified with the ``--workers`` parameter.

 #### Setting default client options